 Château de Peyrelade, built on a rock overlooking the valley of the Tarn the castle was in the middle ages one of the most important fortresses of the Rouergue.
 The site is being restored for the last 30 years.
 Great activities and re-enlivements during July and August, visit the site

-The geological richness of our region has given us some spectacular caves opened to the public as well as impressive rock formations allowing for atypical walks:
+The geological richness of our region has given us some spectacular caves to discover the strange and fascinating underground world as well as impressive rock formations allowing for atypical walks:

-Chaos de Montpellier-le-Vieux, (30 mins), very original circuit with amazing views in the largest rocky labyrinth of Europe, either by foot or with the small train with a commentary.
-On site there is alos a via ferrata and an acro-roc circuit for children visit the site
+La Cité des Pierres of Montpellier-le Vieux, (35 mins), very original circuit with amazing views in the largest rocky labyrinth of Europe, either by foot or with the small train with a commentary.
+On site there is also a via ferrata and a roc-climbing circuit for different ages visit the site

-Chaos de Nîmes-le-Vieux (40 mins), more extraordinary rocky formations, less frequented, but very atmospheric.
+Chaos de Nîmes-le-Vieux (40 mins), more extraordinary rocky formations, less visited, but very atmospheric.